groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-other-elements.md

 Here, a mandatory `reference` parameter defines either an ***URI***, which represents a hyperlink to an external resource, or the name of a ***Bookmark*** within the same document.
 If a `reference` represents the name of a bookmark, then the corresponding link navigates to the documents bookmark.

 An optional `text` parameter can be omitted.
-In this case, a text from the `reference` parameter is used by default.
+In this case a text from the `reference` parameter is used by default.

 Have a note that a **`link`** tag cannot be used within charts.